Rhos Y Beddau Stone Rows

 History, tourist information, and nearby accommodation

 What is the significance of the row?
 The name may give a clue; Rhos-Y-Beddau translates as 'Moor of the Graves', which might suggest a connection to burial or ritual associated with death.
-The stone rows are set in an SSSI (Site of Special Scientfic Interest), a breeding area for Peregrin falcons, hen harriers, and red kites.
+The stone rows are set in an SSSI (Site of Special Scientific Interest), a breeding area for Peregrine falcons, hen harriers, and red kites.

 About Rhos Y Beddau Stone Rows